 Anton has 13 years' investment experience.
 He joined Coronation in 2008 as a property specialist and manager of the Coronation Property Equity Fund.
 He is a member of the absolute investments team with specific responsibility for listed property-related research.

-The fund's return of -2.5% during the quarter was behind the -2.2% delivered by the benchmark.
+The fund's return of -0.3% during the quarter was ahead of the -1.5% delivered by the benchmark.
 The fund's performance over periods between three and 10 years compares favourably to peers and the benchmark.
-Value detraction during the quarter came from the fund's relative positioning in Resilient and its sister companies, which saw some recovery from the lows of the first quarter.
-These were enough to offset the value add coming from the fund's relative positioning in Capital & Counties, Hammerson, Growthpoint and Redefine.
-During the period, the fund increased exposure to Liberty Two Degrees, Investec Australia and Dipula A, while reducing exposure to a handful of names, including Growthpoint, Redefine, Investec Property, Hyprop and Vukile.
+Value add during the quarter came from the fund's relative positioning in Growthpoint, Redefine, Hyprop, Stor-Age and Nepi Rockcastle.
+These were enough to offset the value detraction coming from the fund's relative positioning in Attacq, Liberty Two Degrees, Hammerson and Investec Property Fund.
+During the period, the fund increased exposure to Intu, Capital & Counties, Sirius, MAS Real Estate and Hammerson, while reducing exposure to a handful of names, including Growthpoint, Redefine, Equites and Fortress B.

-SAPOA released its quarterly office vacancy survey for the first quarter of 2018.
-Office vacancies increased to 11.5% in March 2018 from 11.2% a quarter earlier.
-Of the four office grades, B- and C-grade space saw improved vacancy trends, while P- and A-grade space experienced declines in occupancy.
-Three of the five metropolitan areas (Durban, Port Elizabeth and Johannesburg) registered declines in occupancies, while two saw vacancies improve (Pretoria and Cape Town).
-Growth in asking rents over the last 12 months recorded an improvement to 3.1% vs. 2.0% in the previous quarter.
-Office space under development amounts to 3.1% of existing stock (with 50.5% of this pre-let).
-A high degree of concentration remains - with 10/53 nodes accounting for 94% of all developments- 26.3% of this space is in the Sandton node.
+The South African Property Owners Association released its quarterly office vacancy survey for the second quarter of 2018 during the quarter.
+Office vacancies decreased to 11.1% in June 2018 from 11.5% a quarter earlier.
+Of the four office grades, A-, B- and C-grade space saw improved vacancy trends, while P-grade space experienced a decline in occupancy.
+Three of the five metropolitan areas (Durban, Pretoria and Johannesburg) registered improvements in occupancies, while two saw vacancies deteriorate (Port Elizabeth and Cape Town).
+Growth in asking rents over the last 12 months recorded an improvement to 6.3% vs. 3.1% in the previous quarter.
+Office space under development amounts to 2.8% of existing stock.
+A high degree of concentration remains - with four nodes accounting for 69% of all developments, with a third of this space in the Sandton node.

 Invests in quality listed property assets with the aim to produce high income yields and long-term capital growth.